About the Sustainable Finance Advisory Committee

-The Sustainable Finance Strategy aims to support the financial sector in financing the real economy activities necessary to achieve the sustainability goals of the United Nations and implement the Paris Climate Agreement.
-Sustainable finance makes an important contribution to strengthening Germany’s competitiveness.
+Within the framework of the German Sustainable Finance Strategy, the financial sector is to contribute to financial market stability and finance the real economic activities necessary to achieve the United Nations’ sustainability goals and the goals of the Paris Climate Agreement.
+Sustainable Finance also makes an important contribution to strengthening Germany’s competitiveness.

 Stay up to date!